How to Use Duotone Mode in Photoshop

 The first thing, as I mentioned, is to take an image and convert to grayscale; from there, one can go to Duotone mode.
 And then, as the one chap said in the movies, the fun begins.
 Duotone mode allows the user to “tint” the image with between one and four ink colors, rather like “dunking” the image in a dye bath.
 So what? you might ask.

 Although one might want to do brightness and contrast adjustment beforehand, Duotone mode allows some artistic things to happen to an image.
-For one, it’s possible to print a grayscale-like picture in the four-color process (since the max number of colors one can use is four, they can be cyan, magenta, yellow, and black—CMYK) and make the grayscale-like image a little warmer or cooler by tweaking the balance of the colors in the dialog box.
+For one, it’s possible to print a grayscale-like picture in the four-color process.
+The max number of colors one can use is four; they can be cyan, magenta, yellow, and black—CMYK.
+They make the grayscale-like image a little warmer or cooler by tweaking the balance of the colors in the dialog box.

-One, called cyanotype, was used till fairly recently not only to do photo printing but also to create traditional-style blueprints for building and manufacturing.
-(Since the chemicals involved, ferric ammonium citrate and potassium ferricyanide, are both rather nasty, being able to create the appearance without the potential to poison oneself is certainly a plus!)
+One, called cyanotype, was used till fairly recently.
+It could do photo printing, AND create traditional-style blueprints for building and manufacturing.
+(The chemicals involved, ferric ammonium citrate and potassium ferricyanide, are both rather nasty.
+Being able to create the appearance without poisoning oneself is certainly a plus!)
 Even the sub-mode called Monotone can handle this one.

 Another, perhaps one of the most beautiful, is sepia toning.
-A print was washed in a bath that included sepia ink (from the marine animal called the cuttlefish), which both stabilized the image chemically and gave it the lovely golden-brown cast we often associate with antique photographs.
-Sepia toning helped prevent fading, and gave the image a warmth which a normal silver print would sometimes lack due to its regular color.
+A print gets a bath which includes sepia ink (from the marine animal called the cuttlefish).
+It stabilizes the image chemically, and gives it the lovely golden-brown tint we associate with antique photographs.
+Sepia toning helped prevent fading.
+It also gave the image a warmth a normal silver print would sometimes lack due to its regular color.
 Duotone mode with all four inks (Quadtone) makes this version easy.

 Some newer users of Photoshop love playing with the ability to bend reality—which is cool.
-But there are a lot more capabilities built into the program.
+But there are a lot more capabilities in the program.
 Using it to reproduce some of the beauty of yesteryear doesn’t hurt.